 The Community Development Office improves the quality of life in existing Round Rock neighborhoods by providing services to individuals and families, and reinvesting in neighborhood improvements.
-Round Rock furthers community development through participation in the Department of Housing and Urban Development Community Development Block Grant program.
+Round Rock furthers community development through participation in the Department of Housing and Urban Development Community Development Block Grant (CDBG) program.
 The CDBG program emphasizes participation and representation of the target population(s).
 Round Rock has used its annual CDBG grant funds to provide housing programs, infrastructure, parks, entrepreneurial opportunities and public services to assist low and moderate income residents.

 The following are some of the projects that were made possible through the CDBG program in the City of Round Rock:

 - Rehabilitation of homes for low to moderate income residents

-- Funding for the Round Rock Housing Authority, Round Rock Area Serving Center, Council for At-Risk Youth, and the Sacred Heart Community Clinic so they may provide much needed public services to the community.
+- Funding for the CASA, Round Rock Area Serving Center, Council for At-Risk Youth, and the Sacred Heart Community Clinic so they may provide much needed public services to the community.

 Mortgage assistance HUD provides support to a nationwide network of Housing Counseling Agencies (HCA) and counselors.
 HCAs are trained and approved by HUD to provide tools to current and prospective homeowners, renters so that they can make responsible choices to address their housing needs in light of their financial situations..